 Twelve years ago this month I was converted to Christ.
 God used a book to lead me to the everlasting Gospel and the Book of all books.
-I began reading Watchman Nee’s The Spiritual Man in the early weeks of the year 2007.
+In the early weeks of 2007, I began reading a book given to me by my sister, The Spiritual Man by Watchman Nee.
 While reading this book, I was drawn to the pages of sacred Scripture.
 God graciously opened my eyes to see my sin and my need for Christ Jesus.
 The rest, at least for me, is history.

 This list of books is a bit like a stack of Ebenezer stones.
 Near the end of the time of the judges, when Samuel was leading the people, the Lord gave the Israelites a decisive victory over the Philistines.
 After the victory, “Samuel took a stone and set it up between Mizpah and Shen and called its name Ebenezer; for he said, ‘Till now the Lord has helped us'” (1 Samuel 7:12).
 The “Ebenezer stone” represented how God had faithfully guided and helped his people.
 This post is a stack of twelve “Ebenezer” books that the Lord used to guide and help me.
 They stand as a testimony to how God used people (both the authors of the books and those who introduced me to these works) to help me grow in the faith.
 I’ve always enjoyed reading, but since becoming a Christian I have especially found books to be a great source of edification, instruction, and growth.